BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Introduction

-However, along with these benefits come serious security concerns, particularly regarding backdoor attacks—reminiscent of malicious apps on app stores~\cite{appsecure1,appsecure2,appsecure3}.
-TVaaS providers may offer similar task-adaptation services, making it difficult for users to verify TV integrity solely based on parameters.
-Attackers could exploit this by introducing seemingly legitimate TVs that conceal harmful behaviors.
-Given the central role of TVs in model functionality, assessing these vulnerabilities is crucial.
+However, these benefits introduce significant security concerns, particularly regarding backdoor attacks analogous to malicious applications in app stores~\cite{appsecure3, appsecure1, appsecure2}.
+TVaaS providers often offer multiple similar TVs (e.g., many fine-tuned Llama models on Hugging Face), complicating user verification of TV integrity based solely on parameters.
+Attackers can exploit this scenario by distributing seemingly legitimate TVs embedded with concealed malicious behaviors.
+Given the central role of TVs in determining model functionality, analyzing these vulnerabilities is essential.

+For instance, an attacker might upload a backdoored TV offering desirable functionality (e.g., specialized language capabilities) to platforms such as Hugging Face, attracting unsuspecting users.
+Upon applying TA to merge their victim model with the backdoored TV, users inadvertently produce a backdoored model.
+Several real-world cases~\cite{jfrog, gigazine, securityboulevard, nsfocusglobal, bleepingcomputer} illustrate this threat.

-In this work, we conduct the first security analysis of TA from an attacker’s perspective, focusing on backdoor attacks.
-Backdooring TVs poses two distinct challenges.
-First, unlike conventional backdoor threats~\cite{gu2019badnets, blend, LC, wanet, dynamicbackdoor, narcissus} aimed at a single, specialized model, an attacker here can only manipulate certain parts of the merged model (e.g., one task component).
-Second, in the context of TA, since a single TV will be used to add tasks, subtract tasks to forget, and combine tasks for analogies, any malicious payload must remain effective under all these operations, including the opposing processes of learning and forgetting.
-Crafting a backdoored TV effective under all such conditions is therefore highly challenging.
+In this work, we perform the first security analysis of TA from an attacker's perspective, specifically targeting backdoor attacks~\cite{blend, gu2019badnets, dynamicbackdoor, wanet, LC, waveattack, narcissus}.
+Due to two distinctive characteristics of TA, embedding backdoors in TVs presents unique challenges.
+First, unlike traditional backdoor threats targeting an entire specialized model, attackers can manipulate only limited components within a merged model, typically a single TV.
+Second, as a single TV in TA simultaneously supports task addition (learning), subtraction (forgetting), and combination (analogies), a backdoor must consistently remain effective across these diverse and conflicting operations.
+Consequently, constructing a robust backdoored TV under these conditions is highly challenging.

 To overcome these hurdles, we introduce \textsc{BadTV}, the first tailored backdoor attack for TA.
-Instead of relying on a single malicious payload, \textsc{BadTV} uses \textit{composite backdoors}: one remains active during task learning, another during forgetting.
-To prevent backdoor functionalities from interfering with each other, \textsc{BadTV} further introduces an asymmetric design of composite backdoors.
+Instead of employing a single backdoor, \textsc{BadTV} utilizes a novel design of \textit{composite backdoors}, wherein one backdoor remains active during task learning and another during forgetting.
+This composite approach is theoretically grounded in recent findings indicating that TA performance improves when TVs exhibit low correlation~\cite{li2025when}.
+Accordingly, \textsc{BadTV} deliberately ensures minimal correlation between individual backdoors, enhancing the composite backdoor’s robustness.
+To further prevent interference between backdoors, \textsc{BadTV} adopts an asymmetric design, where one backdoor is trained on a poisoned dataset (including clean and triggered samples), while the other is trained only on triggered samples.
+Lastly, we formulate the determination of optimal weights for composing backdoors as a robust optimization problem.